white-logo-01

 Due Diligence Documentation & Information

-This is the most important part of any Residency by investment Program, as the country granting a residence permit wants to ensure that whoever enters is a person of good character and not a threat to its community.
+This is the most important part of any Residency by Investment Program, as the country granting a residence permit wants to ensure that whoever enters is a person of good character and not a threat to its community.

 Due diligence basically means running an intensive background check on an applicant, including but not limited to issues such as criminal activity, money laundering, criminal ties, and political exposure.